mabalashov/aTES/README.md

 The following workarounds were implemented in this app.
 The main aim of this app is practicing with microservice architecture, not demonstrating of clear code

-There are too much duplicate code!
+- There are too much duplicate code!
 - .env files with all sensitive information are committed in git
 - jwt uses secret instead of keys
 - some configuration is hardcoded in the code
-- tyk is not used for jwt validation: jwt is parsing in each service
+- tyk is not used for jwt validation: jwt is parsing in each service.
+As an option we can use the [TYK JWT flow](https://blog.kloia.com/using-tyk-io-and-jwt-io-on-stateless-microservice-authentication-d7e6985b97bd) or [Traefik JWT auth](https://doc.traefik.io/traefik-enterprise/middlewares/jwt/) which is not storing the produced JWT token.
+  We can configure Traefik to [invalidate](https://doc.traefik.io/traefik/middlewares/http/forwardauth/) each request with our jwt service if needed
 - NestJS's default library doesn't allow adding headers to Kafka's event.
 So, I made a separate topic for each event Looks like it is a restriction of [built in library](https://docs.nestjs.com/microservices/basics#publishing-events)
 - It will be better to use [Transaction Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern